 - Implementing Vermont's Healthy Food Standards

-For more information, download the Outcome One section of the toolkit!
+For more information, download the healthy food choices section of the toolkit!

 - Create a property-wide tobacco-free policy and make sure employees are aware it exists.

 - Establish a policy that allows employees to access smoking cessation support during the work day (for example, supporting flextime to attend a support class).

 - Provide an on-site group cessation class.

 - Ensure that tobacco cessation counseling and medication are offered through the organization’s health insurance.